fleetdm/fleet/charts/fleet/README.md

 #### 1. Create namespace

-This Helm chart optionally provisions a Kubernetes namespace.
+This Helm chart does not provision a Kubernetes namespace.
+As of Helm 3.2, you can use the `--create-namespace` to have Helm create it for you.
 Alternatively, you can add one with `kubectl create namespace <name>` or by creating a YAML file containing the namespace and applying it to your cluster.

 #### 2. Create the necessary secrets